wtout/pub-cms-build-auto/README.md

 ### Artifacts ###

-The tool automatically downloads and checks the CMS software package(s) to the _``Packages``_ folder on the Ansible machine or on the bastion server, if applicable.
+The tool automatically downloads and checks the CMSP software package(s) to the _``Packages``_ folder on the Ansible machine or on the bastion server, if applicable.
+The _``Packages``_ folder will be created under /data if it exists and a symbolic link to it will be created in the automation directory.
+If it does not exist, the _``Packages``_ folder will be created under the automation directory.
 To minimize deployment run time, consider downloading the artifacts prior to starting the deployment process.
-However, because the artifacts repository is currently disorganized, it is highly recommended to ensure they are manually transferred to the Ansible control machine.
+However, because the artifacts repository is currently disorganized, it is highly recommended to ensure they are manually transferred to the Ansible control machine under _``Packages/<release_version>``_.

 If the automated procedure is preferred, the user must ensure that the correct and complete package is available at the location the Ansible code expects it to be, _``http://engci-maven-master.cisco.com/artifactory/cms-quicksilver-release/<release_version>/Puppet/``_